 Hunting on Buffalo County land he leases with friends, Decker had taken small bucks and antlerless deer in recent seasons, but no trophies.
 Upon shooting and recovering this buck, he saw it wasn’t merely a trophy – with its 16-point rack, including several tines longer than 13 inches, it was freakishly large.
 The animal was so big, in fact, that he wondered if it was the same buck he’d seen on a widely circulated Internet video.
 That video, shot in Buffalo County in late summer and posted on Field & Stream magazine’s website, became known as “the Field & Stream Buck.”

-Many in the deer hunting community speculate that Decker’s kill was indeed the Field & Stream Buck, quite likely a state bow hunting record and a possible contender for a world record.
+Many in the deer hunting community speculate that Decker’s kill in 2008 was indeed the Field & Stream Buck, quite likely a state bow hunting record and a possible contender for a world record at that time.
 Deer records are determined by calculating scores for deer antlers.
 Since antlers must go through a 60-day drying period before they can be scored, the record status of Decker’s deer won’t be determined for some time.
 However, preliminary estimates put it in the 200-inch range, just below the existing bow hunting world record of 204 4/8 inches.

 A wealth of choices